Air transportation safety recommendation A18-03

 On 13 December 2017, an Avions de Transport Régional (ATR) 42-320 aircraft (registration C-GWEA, serial number 240), operated by West Wind Aviation LP (West Wind) as flight 282 (WEW282), departed from Fond-du-Lac (CZFD), Saskatchewan, on an instrument flight rules flight to Stony Rapids (CYSF), Saskatchewan.
 On board were 3 crew members (2 pilots and 1 flight attendant) and 22 passengers.
 Shortly after takeoff from Runway 28 at CZFD, WEW282 collided with trees and terrain approximately 1400 feet west of the departure end of Runway 28.
 Nine passengers and 1 crew member received serious injuries, and the remaining 13 passengers and 2 crew members received minor injuries.
 One of the passengers who had received serious injuries died 12 days after the accident.
 The aircraft was destroyed.

-At this time, the TSB investigation into this accident (A17C0146) is ongoing and the investigation team is completing its analysis of the information collected.
+At the time of issuing this recommendation, the Transportation Safety Board of Canada's (TSB) investigation into this accident (A17C0146) is ongoing, and the investigation team is completing its analysis of the information collected.
 However, the investigation team identified safety deficiencies in need of urgent attention.
 As a result, the Board is making the following recommendation in advance of final report publication.

 TSB Recommendation A18-03 (December 2018)